 Ask any agent or broker how they define their admin or transaction coordinator role, and you’re likely to get two completely different answers.
 In some markets, the terms are synonymous, while in others, an admin may refer to someone who helps with transactions but may also order lockboxes and assist with photography.
 A transaction coordinator is often an independent contractor, though they can also be members of a brokerage staff.

 Despite the many differences in these roles, both admins and transaction coordinators are relying more and more on digital transaction management checklists to:

-Clint Muhlenberg, a former member of a top 10 Keller Williams Realty team and owner and founder of Level, a recruiting and staffing company that focuses on helping agents hire remote admins and transaction coordinators, has worked with more than 100 real estate agents and teams to find the right talent.
+Clint Muhlenberg, owner and founder of Level, a recruiting and staffing company that focuses on helping agents hire remote admins and transaction coordinators, has worked with more than 100 real estate agents and teams to find the right talent.

 He says that, first and foremost, admins and transaction coordinators should bring an emotional intelligence and self-awareness to the job.
 “If I’ve learned anything through COVID it’s that it’s not just about skill sets anymore,” says Muhlenberg.
 “You’re hiring not just for the good times but for the hard times too.
 Before the pandemic, everybody got kind of complacent with how things are.
 It was easier to get clients.
 Now it’s more important to hire someone who can play in the tough times.”